chinmaysagade/reWizeNotes/cpp.md

 Dynamic memory is created in Heap using pointers.
 Heap memory can be accessed from anywhere in the program, if its address is available.
 int A[5] = {0} --- Will be created on stack !
+int *h;
+h = new int[5]; -- with new, array is created in heap.
+Since its in heap, you need to collect it in pointer.